After Placement of Dental Implants

 Some bleeding or redness in the saliva is normal for 24 hours.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a moistened gauze pad placed directly on the bleeding wound for 30 minutes.
 Do not spit – this will promote bleeding.
 This may be repeated as needed.
 If bleeding continues after 3-4 gauze changes please call for further instructions.

 The swelling that is normally expected is usually proportional to the surgery involved.
 Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
 This is the body’s normal reaction to surgery and eventual repair.
-The swelling will not become apparent until the day following surgery and will not reach its maximum until the third post-operative day.
+The swelling will not become apparent until the day following surgery and will not reach its maximum until the second post-operative day.
 However, the swelling may be minimized by the immediate use of ice packs and sleeping with the head in an elevated position.
 Baggies filled with ice, or ice packs should be applied to the sides of the face where surgery was performed.
-The ice packs should be left on continuously while you are awake.
-After 72 hours, ice has no beneficial effect.
+The ice packs should be applied for 20 minute intervals while you are awake.
+After 48 hours, ice has no beneficial effect.
 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery.
-Seventy-two hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.
-If possible sleep with your head elevated at a 30 degree angle for the first three days following surgery.
+Forty-eight hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.
+If possible sleep with your head elevated at a 30 degree angle for the first two days following surgery.
 In general, patients who use ice and sleep with their heads elevated experience less swelling, have less post-operative pain and recover more quickly from surgery.

 Take only fluids until your feeling has completely returned.
 Drink plenty of fluids.
-Avoid hot liquids or food.
+Avoid hot liquids or food, acidic food, sharp foods (like chips) or seeds.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.
 Do not chew solid foods in the surgical area until you return for the first follow-up visit.
+A healthy diet with good calorie intake is important during the initial healing phase.

 We recommend the following protocol for optimum pain management: Take each medication with a small snack and full glass of liquid.